 4 Protein Shake Breakfast Recipes

 Looking for ways to add protein to your breakfast?
-Try one of these tasty recipes made with Openfit’s new plant-based protein shake.
+Try one of these tasty recipes made with Openfit’s Plant-Based Nutrition Shake.

 Crunched for time in the morning?
-Whip up this super-simple protein shake recipe, made with a banana, unsweetened almond milk, and Openfit Chocolate Plant-Based Protein Shake.
+Whip up this super-simple protein shake recipe, made with a banana, unsweetened almond milk, and Openfit Chocolate Plant-Based Nutrition Shake.

 Chocolate, peanut butter, and banana sounds more like a decadent dessert than a healthy breakfast — but this nutrient-rich protein shake recipe has 23 grams of protein per serving.